vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/dbus.rst

 DBus Support
 ============

-PyQt provides two different modules that implement support for DBus.
+PyQt4 provides two different modules that implement support for DBus.
 The :mod:`~PyQt4.QtDBus` module provides wrappers for the standard Qt DBus classes.
 The :mod:`dbus.mainloop.qt` module add support for the Qt event loop to the standard ``dbus-python`` Python module.